Sweet Cornbread Recipe from Scratch

 Cooking in an Iron Skillet gives a nice color and crunchy crust.

-For years, I used the packets, while for all other cornbread needs I’d make it from scratch.
-Well, I decided that I would test varying ingredients to find just the right recipe to create the same taste and texture of that of the cornbread packets, so I could make every cornbread recipe from scratch.
+For years, I used the packets for dressing, while I’d make savory cornbread from scratch.
+Well, I decided that I would test various ingredients to create the same flavors and texture so that I could make every cornbread recipe from scratch.

 Sweet Cornbread with melted butter on wood